Lebanon country brief

 Services (mainly commerce, tourism and financial services) currently account for more than three-quarters of GDP.
 It is widely recognised that further structural and micro-economic reforms are needed to reduce constraints to growth (for instance, Lebanon suffers from chronic electricity shortages, and corruption is acknowledged by the government to be a problem).

 The Australian-Lebanese population plays an important role in the bilateral relationship.
-According to the 2006 census, there were over 74,000 Lebanese-born residents in Australia and an estimated 350,000 people who claim Lebanese ancestry.
-Prominent Australians of Lebanese descent include HE Dr Marie Bashir, Governor of New South Wales, the Hon Steve Bracks, former Premier of Victoria, and Hazem El Masri, former star player with the Canterbury-Bankstown Bulldogs rugby league team.
+According to the 2011 census, there were over 76,000 Lebanese-born residents in Australia and an estimated 200,000 people who claim Lebanese ancestry.
+Prominent Australians of Lebanese descent include HE Dr Marie Bashir, Former Governor of New South Wales, the Hon Steve Bracks, former Premier of Victoria, and Hazem El Masri, former star player with the Canterbury-Bankstown Bulldogs rugby league team.
 Approximately 20,000-25,000 Australian passport holders normally reside in Lebanon; this number increases by several thousand during summer.

-According to Australian Government figures (which do not count exports trans-shipped to Lebanon through other regional ports), total two-way merchandise trade amounted to $47 million in 2011-2012 (over $35 million in Australian exports and over $12 million in imports from Lebanon).
-Key Australian exports include beef vegetables and dairy products.
-Major imports from Lebanon include fruit, vegetables, fruit and other edible products.
+According to Australian Government figures (which do not count exports trans-shipped to Lebanon through other regional ports), total two-way merchandise trade amounted to $54 million in 2013 ($41 million in Australian exports and $13 million in imports from Lebanon).
+Key Australian exports include beef, wheat and vegetables.
+Major imports from Lebanon include fruit, vegetables and other edible products.

 In the Lebanese market, European suppliers enjoy a substantial competitive advantage, with lower transport costs and shorter delivery times.
 Current opportunities for Australian exporters are primarily focused in the education, food and beverage sectors.
 Australian companies have been deterred from investing in the Lebanese market by the non-transparency of the business environment, high local service costs, infrastructural problems, and the uncertainties surrounding the political and security environment.